-1. Xeno-oestrogens (things in the environment which mimic oestrogen in the body) – plastics (especially BPA) – cling wrap, take away coffee lids, disposable water bottles, tinned food, pesticides and herbicides.
+1. Xeno-oestrogens (toxins in the environment which mimic oestrogen in the body) – plastics (especially BPA) – cling wrap, take away coffee lids, disposable water bottles, tinned food, pesticides and herbicides.

-2. Obesity – fat tissue actually increased the production of a type of oestrogen called oestrone.
+2. Obesity – fat tissue increases the production of a type of oestrogen called oestrone.

-3. An unhealthy liver whereby your liver detoxification processes doesn’t work effectively.
-Your liver detoxifies your oestrogen for excretion out of the body once it has been used.
+3. Poor liver detoxification pathways.
+Your liver detoxifies oestrogen for excretion out of the body

 4. Poor bowel function.
 Once your liver detoxifies the oestrogens they need to be excreted via the bowels.
 If you are constipated the oestrogen will be recycled back to the liver again, causing a build up of oestrogen in the body.